Dr. Kennedy Chinedu Okafor

 Article Processing Charge (APC) for Special Issue Papers

-APC for an special issue paper (applicable only for this special issue): $53.50 USD
+APC for a "Information Security" special issue paper (applicable only for this special issue): $53.50 USD

 All work published in Circulation in Computer Science is open access and published under Creative Commons Attribution License.
 This ensures free web access and unrestricted visibility for published papers.
 To support the open access initiative instead of charging subscription fees from the readers, an author-pays model is applied for publication.
 In this model, Article Processing Charges (APCs) are paid by the author or by their supporting institution.
 The APCs cover the costs of peer review, typesetting, web publication, and inclusion in many Open Access databases.